MathRobin/koaction/README.md

 In the previous sample, file is `public/hello`, so this is the name of the route. and the exported function is `get`.
 So this is map to : `GET public/hello`.

 ##### Allowed methods and supercharge
-Any existing method defined by HTTP protocol is authorized by koaction : OPTIONS (dynamically mapped), HEAD, GET, OPTIONS, POST, DELETE, ...
+Any existing method defined by HTTP protocol is authorized by koaction : OPTIONS (dynamically mapped), HEAD, GET, POST, DELETE, ...

 You can force the method name or use multiple method name for only on method.
 Examples :
 ```javascript